-Today I made Glazed Lemon Blueberry Cake and the title even sounds like springtime.
-Our citrus trees were planted over 20 years ago and not only do they give us much needed greenery in our Sonoran desert yard they are already setting their flowers for next years crop.
+Our citrus trees were planted over 20 years ago and not only do they give us much-needed greenery in our Sonoran desert yard they are already setting their flowers for next years crop.
 I love them!

 Don’t miss out on checking another delicious recipe featuring blueberries.
 Blueberry Banana Bread is a favorite in our house!

 Take a peek at the pic!
 You could almost call it a blueberry cake recipe too but you can actually toast a slice of this if you’d like.
 So bread it is.

 I like to use the medium or smaller sized loaf pan for this recipe.
 This is a Wilton loaf pan that is 8 1/2″ x 4 1/2″

 Classic Pyrex mixing bowls are my choice for mixing.